 Backstage view of the crowd clamoring around the main stage at the Green Space Festival Max Stern, Luc Levasseur, D’arci McFadden and Rachel Lee with Finance Minister Bill Morneau Miz Cracker, Monét X Change, Max Stern and The Vixen live at the set of The Morning Show Chloe Mills, Brian (CP24), Faye Slift, Taynomi Banks, Bill Coulter (CP24) and Rachel Lee just after all CP24 live segments on the day of Starry Night.
 Kayla Musyj, D’arci McFadden and Chloe Mills staffing the doors of the VIP reception (a special feature of Starry Night)

-——— Written by Rachel Lee, former Coordinator, NATIONAL Public Relations
+——— Rachel Lee is a former Coordinator at NATIONAL Public Relations